awsdocs/aws-systems-manager-user-guide/doc_source/sysman-maintenance-create-mw.md

 1. \(Optional\) In the **Manage tags** area, apply one or more tag key name/value pairs to the maintenance window\.

    Tags are optional metadata that you assign to a resource\.
-Tags enable you to categorize a resource in different ways, such as by purpose, owner, or environment\.
+Tags allow you to categorize a resource in different ways, such as by purpose, owner, or environment\.
 For example, you might want to tag a maintenance window to identify the type of tasks it runs, the types of targets, and the environment it runs in\.
 In this case, you could specify the following key name/value pairs:
    + `Key=TaskType,Value=AgentUpdate`
    + `Key=OS,Value=Windows`
    + `Key=Environment,Value=Production`